Our Boards of Trustees are responsible for the overall control and strategic direction of the Charity.

-Professor Hope Hailey has worked for over 20 years on issues to do with strategic change in organisations and has co-authored one of the bestselling text books on the topic, Exploring Strategic Change, for which the fourth edition is forthcoming.
+Professor Hope Hailey has worked for over 20 years on issues to do with strategic change in organisations and has co-authored one of the bestselling text books on the topic, Exploring Strategic Change, for which the fourth edition has recently been published.

 Veronica is married with five daughters.

 Tom Wright grew up in Kenya and was then educated both at school and university in England.
 After Durham University he joined the British Army as an officer in The Royal Green Jackets.
 He saw service in Northern Ireland, England, Cyprus, Germany and The Sultanate of Oman.
 He ended his military career as aide-de-camp to the Chief of the Defence Staff in London.